 If you come from Flagstaff, you will take the turnoff for highway 160 to Tuba City and continue easterly until reaching the junction for highway 98 which heads for Page.
 About 12 miles up this highway watch for the turnoff to Indian road #16, which is now paved all the way to the turnoff for the power line road that leads up the mountain.
-I'm not positive on the distance from the turnoff from highway 98 to the turnoff for the dirt power line road but it is in the range of 40 miles. (see below for more) You can drive your vehicle up the power line road as far as your clearance and driving ability will allow.
+I'm not positive on the distance from the turnoff from highway 98 to the turnoff for the dirt power line road but it is in the range of 40 miles.
+You can drive your vehicle up the power line road as far as your clearance and driving ability will allow but you should do this only if you have permission.
 The road becomes very rough after a couple miles and only high clearance 4WD vehicles should think about going further.
-Most can make it to the 7200 foot mark but you might want to park even lower.
-Even a rental should be carefully driven.
+It was reported recently to me that the road has been "improved" for tower vehicles so the condition may be within reason.

 It is a long way from a tow truck or help.
 Overall, it is roughly about 165 miles from Flagstaff but I'd suggest you study your maps rather than rely on